 Affordable dental inlays and onlays in Swansea

-If you have trouble with tooth decay and cavities, you may have come across “inlays and onlays” as a treatment option for you.
+If you have trouble with tooth decay and cavities, you may have encountered “inlays and onlays” as a treatment option.

-At Swansea Dental Practice, we offer inlays and onlays as a solution to large cavities in the back molars.
-Custom-made from the highest quality materials on the market, our inlays and onlays are made to last.
+At Swansea Dental Practice, we offer inlays and onlays as solutions to large cavities in the back molars.
+Custom-made from the highest quality materials, our inlays and onlays are made to last.
 We will restore the strength and functionality of your tooth in two short appointments.

 Contact us on (02) 4971 1432 to book an appointment today.